 On 2/21/16, at Petco, I happened to see a small Goniopora on a ceramic plug for only $15.
 I did not really have room for it but it was so cute!
 I put it in the 6 gallon but have the option of moving it if I can find a better spot.
 The coral tried really hard but the mushroom corals kept touching it.
 I kept cutting the mushrooms back and finally moved the coral but it never could recover, and I thought it was dead by August of 2016.
 Amazingly, a few months later, and it has some new growth.
-Even though it is in a darker area, the mushrooms are not touching it, and it survives.
+Even though it is in a darker area, the mushrooms are not touching it, and it survived until eventually giving up.

 The photos on my reef photos page show the entire tank so there are coral photos on that page too which is now split in to my 6 and 12 gallon nano tanks.